Weetynn/houseprice-dm/README.md

     ▪️ Cost Efficiency: By transitioning to cloud-based Amazon Redshift, Landbay achieved cost savings with flexible pricing models, paying only for the resources used while benefiting from reduced infrastructure costs.

+#### 📌 Benefits

+    ▪️ The improved pipeline allows Landbay to manage increasing data volumes, maintain data governance standards, and provide real-time insights to institutional investors.
+These enhancements have optimized operational efficiency and portfolio management, especially during the COVID-19 pandemic.